mojones/dfd_jupyter_test/_pages/book.md

 <br/>

-Just like in the book, all the video files come with working code in Jupyter notebooks that you can use to run the same analysis live, or tweak for your own research.
+Just like in the book, all the video files come with **working code** in Jupyter notebooks that you can use to run the same analysis live, or **tweak for your own work**.

 <br/>